Data Mapper Editor

 | Close | Closes the data mapper and returns to the previous view. |

-Inputs panel
+Inputs side

 Global Inputs